ypike-eightfold/octuple-ide-setup/docs/components/Row.md

 ## Overview

 ### Purpose
 The Row component is a horizontal layout container that works with Col components to create responsive grid layouts.
-It's part of Octuple's 24-column grid system.
+It's part of Octuple's **12-column grid system** (not 24).

 ### When to Use
 - Creating horizontal layouts